Come as You Are (Nirvana song): Background and recording

 "Come as You Are" was one of the few new songs Nirvana recorded onto the rehearsal tape the group sent to producer Butch Vig prior to the recording of Nevermind in 1991.
 The group recorded the song with Vig during album sessions at Sound City Studios in Van Nuys, California, in early 1991.
 Cobain recorded his guitar solo in two takes, as well as three takes of vocals, of which the first was used.
 Vig then asked Cobain to double track his vocals throughout the entire song.
-During the harmony overdub session, Cobain accidentally sang the phrase "And I don't have a gun" too early, appearing the fourth time he sings the word "memoria" after the guitar solo.
+During the harmony overdub session, Cobain accidentally sang the phrase "No, I don't have a gun," appearing the fourth time he sings the word "memoria" after the guitar solo.
 When this mistake was discovered, Cobain decided to keep it in the final recording.
 Vig sampled Cobain singing "memoria" from the middle of the song and placed it in the background of the song near the end twice.
-The band also performed an acoustic version of the song on MTV Unplugged on November 18, 1993.
-The recording later appeared on MTV Unplugged in New York in November 1994.
+The band also performed an acoustic version of the song during their MTV Unplugged performance on November 18, 1993.
+The recording later appeared on the live album of the performance, released about a year later in November 1994.

 Composition and lyrics

 "Come as You Are" is an alternative rock song that lasts for a duration of three minutes and thirty-eight seconds.
 According to the sheet music published at Musicnotes.com by BMG Rights Management, it is written in the time signature of common time, with a heavy rock tempo of 120 beats per minute.
-"Come as You Are" is composed in the key of E minor, while Kurt Cobain's vocal range spans one octave and one note, from a low of F3 to a high of F4.
+"Come as You Are" is composed in the key of E minor, and Kurt Cobain's vocal range spans one octave and one note, from a low of E3 to a high of F4.
 The song alternates between the chords of E5 and D5 during the verses and Esus4 and G in the pre-chorus, while at the refrain it changes to the chord progression of A–C5.
 It begins with Cobain playing an unaccompanied guitar riff for eight seconds.
 Cobain used an Electro-Harmonix Small Clone guitar chorus pedal to give his instrument a "watery" or "echoey" tone during the verses and pre-choruses and as a result of which, the pedal has been associated with the song ever since.
 He is joined by the rest of the band for the first verse, which is moody and subdued.
 Once the band reaches the chorus, the song reaches full volume.
 The shift in dynamics is a technique Nirvana used on many of its songs.
 The song features one of Cobain's longest guitar solos.
 "Kurt really did not play a lot of solos," Vig said.
 "This one is more of a melodic part based on the vocal melody.
 It's not trying to show off pyrotechnics.
 It complements the melody of the song."